- contribute

 Maintaining a style guide of Tails-related terms and usage to summarizes the terminology decision taken elsewhere.

-Keeping our documentation efficient for the people reading them (relevant and easy to navigate).
+Keeping our documentation relevant and easy to navigate for the people reading them.

 Testing the verification JavaScript on the download page at least once a year with Firefox Beta and Chrome Beta, unless it was already tested as part of the release process of a new version. (#18224)